deusexmachina892/Currex/README.md

 All the Routes are lazily loaded with react-loadable to improve performance

 ## Optimized Build
-Build has been optimized to improve performane
+Build has been optimized to improve performance

 ## What can be done from here